kiezmi/simple-database-app/README.md

 ## Usage

-Just double click on <package_name>.jar inside dist/<package_name> or you can execute it in the terminal with
+Execute it in the terminal with:

 ```
 cd simple-database-app/dist/<package_name>